Grit1021/Grit1021.github.io/_pages/about.md

 # 💬 Conferences

-- *2023.10*, National Seminar on Electromagnetic Nondestructive Testing Technology and the 14th Plenary Session of the 11th Session of the Electromagnetic Professional Technology Conference of China, Xian Canada, Oral.
+- *2023.10*, National Seminar on Electromagnetic Nondestructive Testing Technology and the 14th Plenary Session of the 11th Session of the Electromagnetic Professional Technology Conference of China, Vancouvour Canada, Oral.

 # 🏭 Internships